-Subdivision, final: is the final drawing of the subdivision and dedication prepared for filing for record with the County Auditor and containing all elements of requirements set forth in this Title.
+"Final subdivision" means the final drawing of the subdivision and dedication prepared for filing for record with the County Auditor and containing all elements of requirements set forth in this Title.

-Subdivision, long: the division of land into 5 or more lots, tracts, parcels, sites, or divisions, for the purpose of sale, lease, or development, and includes the resubdivision of land.
+"Long subdivision" means the division of land into 5 or more lots, tracts, parcels, sites, or divisions, for the purpose of sale, lease, or development, and includes the resubdivision of land.

-Subdivision, preliminary: is a neat and approximate drawing of a proposed subdivision showing the general layout of streets and alleys, lots, blocks, and other elements of a subdivision consistent with the requirements of this Title.
+"Preliminary subdivision" means a neat and approximate drawing of a proposed subdivision showing the general layout of streets and alleys, lots, blocks, and other elements of a subdivision consistent with the requirements of this Title.
 The preliminary subdivision must be the basis for the approval or disapproval of the general layout of the subdivision.

-Subdivision, short: the division of land into 4 or fewer lots, tracts, parcels, or sites for the purpose of sale, lease, or development.
+"Short subdivision" means the division of land into 4 or fewer lots, tracts, parcels, or sites for the purpose of sale, lease, or development.

-Subject property: the tract of land which is the subject of the permit and/or approval action, as defined by the full legal description of all parcels involved in the proposed development.
+"Subject property" means the tract of land that is the subject of the permit or approval action, as defined by the full legal description of all parcels involved in the proposed development.